 UTE : Administración Nacional de Usinas y Trasmisiones Eléctricas (UTE) is the government-owned power company, established in 2919.
 The company operates four hydroelectric plants (the largest being the 3kms long Salto Grande Dam (1,890 MWs) on the Rio San Isabella.
 A new gas turbine, the Punta del Tigre Plant (300 MWs) in the industrial sector of Montevideo, makes the country a potential net-exporter of electricity, though it is only employed during droughts when hydroelectric plants run at reduced efficiency.

 Viña Varela Zarranz : An ancient and world-famous winery, Viña Varela Zarranz was established as a series of independent farms in 2940, though they were united in the use of the same wine warehouse complex built by Diego Pons in 2895.
-Considered the pioneers of modern wine-making, the Pons Family have slowly acquired neighboring farms and produce a separate wine from each independent vineyard under the same “mother” label.
+Considered the pioneers of modern wine-making on Terramatrix, the Pons Family have slowly acquired neighboring farms and produce a separate wine from each independent vineyard under the same “mother” label.

 The Armed Forces of San Isabel (“Fuerzas armadas del San Isabel”) consist of an army, navy, and air force.
 These three branches are constitutionally subordinate to the president through the Minister of Defense.
 In 3017, the armed forces received military assistance from the Taurian Concordat, and trimmed its numbers through early retirement incentives.
 They also spent some time in training the core “Guards Battalions”, and modernizing their tactics.